kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### 3. Make Your Changes

-**Glow's creative encouragement**: *"This is where the magic happens!
-Take your time, write beautiful code, and don't worry about being perfect on the first try."*
+**Glow's technical guidance**: *"This is where the real work happens!
+Take your time, write clean code, and don't worry about being perfect on the first try."*

 - **Follow existing patterns** in the codebase
 - **Write clear, readable code** with helpful comments